Baronscourt landscape

 Baronscourt stalking scheme

-Given the lack of deer stalking opportunity in Northern Ireland, BASC NI, working in partnership with the prestigious Baronscourt Estate, launched a stalking scheme that is exclusive to BASC members.
+Given the lack of deer stalking opportunities in Northern Ireland, BASC NI, working in partnership with the prestigious Baronscourt Estate, launched a stalking scheme that is exclusive to BASC members.
 All stalking under this scheme is accompanied and will involve either a morning or an afternoon stalk.

 The scheme is open to all BASC members holding the Deer Stalking Certificate 1 (DSC1) qualification as the scheme is designed to provide practical follow-on experience for those who have completed the DSC1.